 Mandatory Pre-Race Examinations Enforced For All Grand National Runners

-The British Horse Racing Authority (BHA) have announced all runners in the 2019 Randox Grand National Festival will undergo pre-race examinations.
+The British Horse Racing Authority (BHA) has announced all runners in the Randox Grand National Festival will undergo pre-race examinations.

 Examinations include an in-depth vet assessment, including a trot up in the morning of every horse that enters a race that day.
 Designed as a final health check, the examination identifies whether or not the horse has any health issues, before they are allowed to race.